Claudia enjoys traveling and sharing her travel tips with readers.

 Journey Behind the Falls

 You get to go behind the falls.
 How cool is that?!
 The viewing platform is pretty much as close as one can get to the falls.
-My cover photo was taken from that platform.
+The top photo was taken from that platform.
 I still can't believe how much water flows over the falls.

-Everyone has heard of the "Maid of the Mist" and according to our bus tour guide, Canada decided to change the name.
+Everyone has heard of the "Maid of the Mist" but, according to our bus tour guide, Canada decided to change the name.
 It's the same boats, you just get a different colored poncho.
-You will get soaked which is half the fun, and the views and roar of the falls are impressive.
+You will get soaked (which is half the fun) and the views and roar of the falls are impressive.
 It also runs quickly despite the thousands of people riding.

 This tower looks like it's been around a long time, but the views are incredible.
-You can walk around the top and you can go to a nice buffet dinner.
+You can walk around the top and have a nice buffet dinner.
 We were there at sunset.